MadFishTheOne/mpv/DOCS/man/en/options.rst

         maximum size of the capture buffer in megabytes (default: dynamical)

     norm=<value>
-        For bsdbt848 and v4l, PAL, SECAM, NTSC are available.
-For v4l2, see the console output for a list of all available norms, also see the normid option below.
+        See the console output for a list of all available norms, also see the normid option below.

     normid=<value> (v4l2 only)